-Comprehensive advice for motorists on how to look after tyres can be found on the AA website.
+Comprehensive advice for motorists on when your tyres have given up can be found here.

 Obviously, vision is vital when driving.
-Moist conditions combined with greasy screens – which are usually caused by people rubbing a fogged up screen clear with their bare hands - often causes visible smearing screen in certain light conditions.
+Moist conditions combined with greasy screens – which are usually caused by people rubbing a fogged up screen clear with their bare hands - often causes a visibly smeared screen in certain light conditions, which can hinder visibility.

-Make sure you clean your windscreen and all interior glass properly and remove any grease with detergents or a spirit.
+Make sure you clean your windscreen and all interior glass properly and remove any grease with detergents.
 If you don’t have any detergents, using a household glass cleaner and newspaper works really well too.
 Products like Rain-X Anti-Fog and Rain-X Glass Water Repellent are available to buy at AA Shop.

 Paying a small price to replace your noisy wiper blades can make a huge difference.
 These often smear the windscreen when it’s raining, making it difficult to see the road clearly.
 Similarly, if you have any windscreen damage be sure to get this repaired or replaced as the cold weather could make it worse, and even damage the rubber on your wiper blades.

 It’s also important to consider the maintenance of your car when preparing for the winter season.
 Your engine will be enduring colder temperatures and, along with that, it will experience increased wear.

 Make sure you get your car serviced, ensuring all your vehicle’s fluids are checked, along with things like tyres and wipers.
 There are 40 AA Auto Centre and over 150 AA Approved Repairer sites nationwide for all your vehicle servicing needs.